gbmhunter/MFixedPoint/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v5.10.3.0 2015-01-26 Renamed 'FloatToFixXX<p>()' functions to 'FloatToRawFixXX<p>()' to avoid people trying to use them to directly convert to a fixed point number using the syntax 'myFpNum = FloatToFixx<8>(4.6);', closes #80.
+v5.10.3.1 2015-03-05 Renamed 'port independance' to 'platform independance' and modified description accordingly.
+Added list of platforms that this library has been tested on, closes #81. v5.10.3.0 2015-01-26 Renamed 'FloatToFixXX<p>()' functions to 'FloatToRawFixXX<p>()' to avoid people trying to use them to directly convert to a fixed point number using the syntax 'myFpNum = FloatToFixx<8>(4.6);', closes #80.
 Added unit test for the 'FloatToRawFix32<p>()' function.
 Added some relevant information to the README. v5.10.2.2 2015-01-15 Fixed error in usage code in README.
 The include path for MFixedPointApi.hpp is incorrect, closes #77.
 Fixed error in the usage example in README where it incorrectly casts a fast fixed-point value to a double, closes #78.
 Turned more parts of the README into 'code' formatted sections rather than just plain text. v5.10.2.1 2015-01-14 Added a table of MFixedPoint's dependencies to the README, closes #76.